 “Bluebird” : reflecting on one’s masculinity

-Delaney Green, Staff Writer - The Mustang Messenger
+Delaney Green, The Crimson Chronicle Staff Writer

 “Bluebird” is a raw, melancholic poem written by Charles Bukowski in 1992 that heartens many people and writers to this day.
 All throughout, it uses a metaphor comparing his hidden sense of vulnerability (in an otherwise tough, hard-shelled world) to a bluebird.
 Bukowski was a popular German-American poet, known for his many works that discuss the real-world adversity of human life.
 This piece is brilliant for its emotional pull and its relatability.